logo EN

 12 September 2025

-On Friday 12 September 2025, at the Thessaloniki History Centre (Billis Building, Ippodromiou Square), the Mount Athos Center, in collaboration with the UK-based Friends of Mount Athos (FoMA), is organising two events devoted to the unique biodiversity and natural environment of Mount Athos.
+On Friday 12 September 2025, at the Thessaloniki History Centre (Billis Building, Ippodromiou Square), the Mount Athos Center, in collaboration with the UK-based Friends of Mount Athos (FoMA), organised two events under the title ‘Mount Athos: A Unique Monument of Nature’, both of which were devoted to the unique biodiversity and natural environment of Mount Athos.

 Zagora, Pelion